What kind of I-SO-need-to-relax vacation do you take if you consider yourself a traveller, not a tourist?

 All food is included in the price, including room service (don’t miss the WARM popcorn delivered to your door!).
 There is a separate room service menu, or you can order off the dining room menu (and even have your meals delivered in courses).
 Many passengers have a dinner in bed, while watching a movie.
 As is typical on most cruise ships, you do pay for drinks on Windstar (except water, coffee, tea and iced tea).
-But drink prices are what you would pay in a typical Canadian or US bar or restaurant, and the wine selections are good (including my beloved Veuve Clicquot).
+(Update: Windstar now has non-alcoholic drinks included).
+Drink prices are what you would pay in a typical Canadian or US bar or restaurant, and the wine selections are good (including my beloved Veuve Clicquot.
 There are also various drinks packages you can buy if you feel like indulging, or don’t want to track receipts.

 A sailboat?
 So, teeny cabins right?

 State rooms on Windstar also please a discerning traveller.
 They are surprisingly large, particularly on Wind Surf (they are just a touch smaller on Wind Spirit and Wind Star).
 They are all outside cabins and well-designed with lots of storage space.
 There are two good-sized closets (although take my advice and don’t bother bringing much – dress is casual, and the laundry service is excellent).